aws/aws-sdk-php/docs/credentials.rst

 1. Your projects' credentials are stored outside of your projects, so there is no chance of accidentally committing them into version control.
 2. You can define and name multiple sets of credentials in one place.
-3. You easily reuse the same credentials between projects.
+3. You can easily reuse the same credentials between projects.
 4. Other AWS SDKs and tools support, or will soon support, this same credentials file.
 This allows you to reuse your credentials with other tools.